Rodri9o/NetApp_Ontap/README.md

 <br />

-## Install a CA signed certificate on Ontap System Manager
+## Install a CA Signed Certificate on Ontap System Manager

 <small>Source: [Install CA Signed Cert on System Manager](https://kb.netapp.com/Advice_and_Troubleshooting/Data_Storage_Software/ONTAP_OS/How_to_install_a_Certificate_Authority_(CA)_signed_certificate_in_ONTAP_for_System_Manager_use)</small>